 Why Do Dogs Eat Their Puppies?
-6 Vet Reviewed Reasons
+6 Vet-Reviewed Reasons

 It’s one of those things that nobody likes to talk about, but the fact is, mother dogs will occasionally eat their puppies.
 It’s rare and tragic, but unfortunately, it does happen.
+There are a few theories as to why this occurs.
+We’ll explore prominent ones below, as well as discuss strategies for preventing it from happening in the future.

 Do Dogs Eat Their Babies?

 Before we explore why a dog might eat her young, it’s important to note that animals don’t have the same moral compasses that humans do.
 They’re just following their instincts, not trying to be monsters.
-In some cases, in fact, she might be trying to be a good mom—just in a misguided way.
+In some cases, she might be trying to be a good mom—just in a misguided way.

 As a result, you shouldn’t punish a dog that eats her young.
 By all means, try to stop her from doing it again, but don’t judge her for it.
 She’s not trying to be evil, and she’s still the same dog you’ve known and loved.